 Dr Rick Aalbers is an Associate Professor in Strategy and Innovation at the department of Business Administration of the Radboud University Nijmegen, The Netherlands.
-He has been a visiting scholar at Imperial College London and National University of Ireland at Galway and The Tokyo Institute of Technology.
+He has been a visiting scholar at Imperial College London, National University of Ireland at Galway and The Tokyo Institute of Technology.
 Prior to his academic career, he worked as a Manager at Deloitte Consulting where he advised on strategic change in the financial services industry.
 A native of The Netherlands, he holds a Masters degree in Business Administration from Rotterdam School of Management, a second Masters degree in Business Economics (cum laude) from Erasmus University’s School of Economics and a PhD in Business and Economics from Groningen University.
-His work has been accepted for publication by leading international journals, including Research Policy, Journal of Product Innovation Management, MIT Sloan Management Review, Journal of Engineering and Technology Management, Journal of Business Strategy, Management Decision, Innovation, Ivey Business Journal and British Journal of Management, among others.
+His work has been accepted for publication by leading international journals, including Research Policy, Long Range Planning, Journal of Product Innovation Management, MIT Sloan Management Review, Journal of Engineering and Technology Management, Journal of Business Strategy, Management Decision, Innovation, Ivey Business Journal and British Journal of Management, among others.
 A monograph on Innovation networks appeared with Routledge in 2015.

 Remco Neuteboom is the Senior Vice President, Chief Digital Officer, Global Financial Services at Atos.
 Alongside his team of industry directors, Remco works on major digital transformation projects in Financial Services.
 Remco’s particular areas of focus include Customer Experience, Operational Transformation, Trust & Compliance and Business Reinvention — ranging from developing new data-driven business models through to Cloud strategy.
 He is also responsible for the Atos Group FinTech strategy and go-to-market approach to working with innovative start-up companies, including the Atos Global Fintech Program.